mirceaulinic/salt-sproxy/examples/pillar_roster/README.rst

   - router1
   - router2

-  # target all devices with the name starting with "router",
+  # target all devices with the Minion ID starting with "router",
   # followed by one or more numbers:

   $ salt-sproxy -E 'router\d+' --preview-target